AlexLinardos/Project3-TimeseriesForecasting/README.md

     * forecast.py -> Forecasting
     * reduce.py -> Dimensionality reduction
     * utils.py -> Module that contains utility functions for general use

+# Dependencies
+To run our programs you will need Python 3.6 (or later) and the following modules:
+* pandas
+* numpy
+* tensorflow
+* sklearn
+* keras
+* matplotlib
+* seaborn

 # Forecasting